As of march 16, the library will be closed to the public until further notice. Requests can be emailed to Erin Coffey

 The Rodgers & Hammerstein Organization Libretti & Scores: A complete collection of libretti from musicals licensed by The Rodgers & Hammerstein Organization.

-The Crowley-Stoll Collection: Memorabilia and audio and video recordings covering a wide range of 20th and 21st Century musical theatre.
+The Crowley-Stoll Collection: Musical theatre window cards, memorabilia, and audio and video recordings.
 With special thanks to Alex Membreno.

 Members of the Library Advisory Board are a group of distinguished scholars, musical theatre historians, collectors, and prominent members of the professional community who guide and direct the growth of the Library as an important musical theatre archive.

 - Theodore S. Chapin, President of The Rodgers and Hammerstein Organization